angular/angular/adev/src/content/guide/animations/overview.md

 Then it's up to the `openClose` code to handle the state change and kick off a state change animation.

 For elements entering or leaving a page \(inserted or removed from the DOM\), you can make the animations conditional.
-For example, use `*ngIf` with the animation trigger in the HTML template.
+For example, use `@if` with the animation trigger in the HTML template.

 HELPFUL: In the component file, set the trigger that defines the animations as the value of the `animations:` property in the `@Component()` decorator.